massgov/openmass/docs/peer_review_checklist.md

 - [ ] If a module is being added, is it widely used and well maintained?
 What does the issue queue look like?
 - [ ] If custom code is being added, does it replicate functionality that could be provided by a module?
 - [ ] If custom queries are being used, are the Drupal query methods being employed (to help with security and portability)?
 - [ ] If this is a new content type, have you followed the [Content Type Checklist](content-type-checklist.md)?
 Have access controls been considered and implemented with tests?
 - [ ] Is the logic in the right place?
 - [ ] If the code implements functional behavior that should occur regardless of the theming, it should be in a module.
 (We have not been good about this).
 - [ ] If it is purely presentational, can the logic be in the template? (unless it is Mass.gov specific logic and a Mayflower template).

-## Github Notes

-- [ ] If you are reviewing a PR against a branch, BEWARE, later updates to the branch may not be reflected in the comparison view.
-To fix, edit the branch, change the base branch, then change it back (Jes says "wiggle the branch").